webtoknow/fx-trading-app/Week_08/Exercise/README.md

 ## Exercise 3 - Create controller

-Create the FXRateController class.
+Create the FxRateController class.
 The controller should have 2 endpoints:
 - one for getting the available currencies: /currencies
 - one for getting fx-rates for a currency pair: /fx-rate